Bordered manifolds with torus boundary and the link surgery formula: Introduction

 \subsection{Pairing theorems}

 One of the central results of our paper is a connected sum formula for the Manolescu--Ozsv\'{a}th integer surgery formula.
 Suppose $L_1$ and $L_2$ are two links in $S^3$, which have framings $\Lambda_1$ and $\Lambda_2$, as well as distinguished components $K_1\subset L_1$ and $K_2\subset L_2$.
 In Section~\ref{sec:link-surgery-A-infty}, we describe how to compute $\cC_{\Lambda_1+\Lambda_2}(L_1\# L_2)$ in terms of $\cC_{\Lambda_1}(L_1)$ and $\cC_{\Lambda_2}(L_2)$.
 Here, $L_1\# L_2$ denotes the connected sum of $L_1$ and $L_2$ along $K_1$ and $K_2$, and $\Lambda_1+\Lambda_2$ denotes the framing where we sum the framings on $K_1$ and $K_2$ and leave the others unchanged.
 We will interpret this connected sum formula as an $A_\infty$ tensor product over the algebra $\cK$.
-We use the algebraic framework of Lipshitz, Ozsv\'{a}th and Thurston extensively \cite{LOTBordered} \cite{LOTBimodules} \cite{LOTDiagonals}.
-Our formula is simplest to state when we are working with knots:
+We use the algebraic formalism of Lipshitz, Ozsv\'{a}th and Thurston \cite{LOTBordered} \cite{LOTBimodules} \cite{LOTDiagonals}, though our proof of the pairing theorem is independent of their proof in the standard bordered setting \cite{LOTBordered}.